-Search Guard is an Enterprise Security and Alerting suite for Elasticsearch and the entire Elastic Stack.
+Search Guard is an Enterprise Security and Alerting suite for Elasticsearch.
 It provides TLS encryption, Role Based Access Control (RBAC) to Elasticsearch indices, Document- and Field-level security controls and Audit Logging and Alerting capabilities.

 Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in Elasticsearch, including Kibana, Logstash and Beats.

 - Free Community Edition (Apache 2 licensed, open source and free of charge)

 - Compliance Edition for covering regulations like PCI, GDPR, HIPAA or SOX (requires license)

 The most recent versions of Search Guard are called Search Guard FLX.